testiautomaatio/rpa-exercise-legacy-system/README.md

-# Test automation playground
+# Browser interaction playground for test automation

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-toolpad-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).

 On this site, you can practice interacting with different types of elements.
 Each page has a set of challenges that you can complete using your test automation tool.
 The challenges are designed to help you practice interacting with different types of elements and to help you learn how to write automated tests.